LUMCPathAI/.github/profile/README.md

 process less error-prone, more resource-efficient and greatly accelerate the speed at which research projects can be conducted.
 The code inside the organization will be only accessible by LUMC researchers invited by one of the moderators.
 Of course, some repositories are more suitable for public use, such as the [PathBench-MIL](https://github.com/Sbrussee/PathBench-MIL) framework.

+## Gaining access
+Access is possible for those working in or together with digital pathology research projects conducted at the LUMC department of Pathology.
+Please contact one of the moderators for more information.

 Below are some of the goals of the repositories inside the organization, aimed to accelerate and standardize our digital pathology research:

 ### Modular digital pathology pipelines